lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-2. Loop through the device/model pairs and check if a plugin for the device already exists.  if not, create the appropriate plugin.
+2. A loop is used to iterate through the device/model pairs and a check is made to see if a plugin for the device already exists.  if not, create the appropriate plugin.

 ```cpp
 for (auto && option : cmdOptions) {